Perry County, Tennessee: Economy

-Tourism in Perry County has increased in recent years and does have an impact on the local economy, though it remains limited by a lack of accommodations.
+Mousetail Landing State Park, the largest protected area in the county, is a significant driver of regional nature tourism.
 In 2021, tourist expenditures in the county totaled $5.8 million, surpassing pre-pandemic spending by $600,000.
 This spending generated around $200,000 in local taxes, and 54 jobs totaling about $900,000 in wages were created through tourism-related employment.
+The county's other accessible protected area, the TVA-managed Lady's Bluff Small Wild Area, is a small preserve on and around Lady's Bluff on the Tennessee River north of Mousetail Landing popular with nature walkers and rock climbers.
+A third protected area, Dry Branch State Natural Area, is partially located in the far eastern corner of the county near the border of Lewis and Hickman counties, but is not open to the public.
+Four river outfitters are located within the county along the Buffalo River, as well as a Boy Scouts of America operated canoe base and camp, adding to the river's economic impact.
+Additionally, the Tennessee Baptist Mission Board maintains a conference center, hotel, and outdoor center on the Buffalo River near Linden.

-In 2007, the Perry County Chamber of Commerce began a concentrated marketing effort to draw more nature-oriented tourists to the area, using the slogan "Perry County: It's Just Our Nature".
-In 2008, the first annual Blooming Arts Festival was held in Linden in a further attempt to draw more tourists to the area.
+The Perry County Chamber of Commerce and Tourism conducts marketing efforts to draw more nature-oriented tourists to the area, using the slogan "Perry County: It's Just Our Nature".
+In 2008, the first annual Blooming Arts Festival was held in Linden in a further attempt to increase tourism.
 Only one hotel operates in Perry County, the Commodore Hotel in Linden.

 The earliest known bank in Perry County was organized by 1890 as the Linden Bank and Trust.
 It experienced a series of mergers and buyouts, and is now a branch of FirstBank.
 The other bank operating in the county, the Bank of Perry County, was organized in 1905 as the Bank of Lobelville.
 By 1975, it had opened branches in both Lobelville and Linden.